Our guide to the 6 best Zara perfumes – for expensive-smelling scents that cost less than £25

 Why you can trust Woman & Home

-RRP: £7.99 for 30ml | Notes: Pear, red fruits, jasmine, coconut and vanilla
+RRP: £9.99 for 30ml | Key notes: Pear, red fruits, jasmine, coconut and vanilla

-RRP: £22.99 for 80ml | Notes: Saffron, coriander, orange, jasmine, praline, and amber
+RRP: £22.99 for 80ml | Notes: Saffron, coriander, orange, jasmine, praline and amber

 Smells like: Baccarat Rouge 540 – if you're looking for a more premium alternative, 540 is as luxe as they come.

-RRP: £7.99 for 180ml | Notes: Orange blossom, coffee, peach and raspberry
+RRP: £9.99 for 180ml | Notes: Orange blossom, coffee, peach and raspberry

-Smells like: If you love the sophistication of this perfume, then you'll love YSL's Black Opium
+Smells like: If you love the sophistication of this perfume, then you'll love YSL's Black Opium.

 RRP: £22.99 for 80ml | Notes: Jasmine, orange blossom, mandarin and lavender

-This perfume embodies elegance with its warm and sensual blend of white florals, mandarin and calming lavender.
+In a word, this perfume embodies elegance with its warm and sensual blend of white florals, mandarin and calming lavender.
 It's long-lasting and perfect for an evening scent.

 Smells like: YSL's cult-favourite Libre, which smells so luxe and clings beautifully to your skin and clothes all day long.

-RRP: £9.99 for 30ml | Notes: Praline, jasmine and sandalwood
+RRP: £19.99 for 100ml | Notes: Praline, jasmine and sandalwood

 How we tested the best Zara perfume

-We've tested a wide range of Zara fragrances with a variety of different notes to select the best from each fragrance family, wearing each for a full day.
-As well as seeking out the best fruity, woody, fresh, and floral perfumes, we also paid attention to factors like lasting power and potency to determine which budget Zara scents really are the best.
-Figuring out how to choose a perfume to suit your taste can be tricky, but due to their lower price points, we think all of these Zara perfumes are pretty safe bets.
+Thus, we've tested a wide range of Zara fragrances with a variety of different notes to select the best from each fragrance family, wearing each for a full day – all with the goal of helping you make an informed choice before buying.
+As well as seeking out the best fruity, woody, fresh and floral perfumes, we also paid close attention to factors like lasting power and potency to determine which budget Zara scents are truly the best.

 Tips for getting the most out of your affordable perfume